Our Founder’s Story

 At the time, I was six months into living in Berlin and excited about the city, but my health took a turn which had me return back to England for treatment.

 When home, I tried looking for support I could connect with but I was disappointed to see almost nothing out there for LGBTIQ+ patients.
 When I went into cancer centres I saw hundreds of leaflets along the wall, but none of them were aimed at me or my community.
-Even the support groups on offer were gendered and gatekept.
-I constantly felt like the difficult square peg.

 I felt like that for years.